Zachery Lorch '17

 This is my last year at Woodlawn.
 I’m looking for ways to make an impact—whether it be the ropes course, a Ga-Ga pit (we built one of those my sophomore year), or contributing to our swim team’s accolades.
 Woodlawn has given me a drive to be the best I can be.
 It’s truly different from anywhere else.
 The people here are here to help you be the best you can be.

-Zach is currently a sophomore at the US Air Force Academy.
+Zach is currently a junior at the US Air Force Academy.